TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-6.md

 <!--You can leave these HTML comments in your merged EIP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new EIPs.
 Note that an EIP number will be assigned by an editor.
 When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->
 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the TAIP.-->
 Parties are the real-world entities involved with a transaction.
 It could be either legal or natural persons.
-Parties can control Agents who are part of performing a transaction, but are themselves distinct from for example a software wallet that they control.
+Parties can control Agents who are part of performing a transaction but are distinct from, for example, a software wallet they control.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-This is specifies how parties can be represented in a [Transaction Authorization Protocol Flow][TAIP-4] and be related to one or more agents.
+This specification defines how parties are represented in a [Transaction Authorization Protocol Flow][TAIP-4] and their relationships with one or more agents.

 ## Motivation
 <!--The motivation is critical for TAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the TAIP solves.
 TAIP submissions without sufficient motivation may be rejected outright.-->
-Blockchain often use blockchain addresses instead of the ultimate parties to a transaction.
-They are missing the context required to tie a transaction into a real-world use-case such as an e-commerce payment, payroll, or other such transactions requiring record keeping, legal recourse, as well as risk mitigation based on real-world counterparties.
+Blockchains often use blockchain addresses instead of the ultimate parties to a transaction.
+They are missing the context required to tie a transaction into a real-world use case, such as an e-commerce payment, payroll, or other transactions requiring record keeping, legal recourse, and risk mitigation based on real-world counterparties.

 ## Specification

 ### Representing Parties

-Parties are identified using an [IRI] as the `@id` attribute in a [JSON-LD] object.
-IRIs are the internationalized updated version of URI's that most people know today.
-IRI's typically used as identifiers today are represent [email addresses][MAILTO] and [phone numbers][SMS].
-Recommended are also modern [Decentralized Identifiers (DIDs)][DID] that allow users to create and manage their own identities in a decentralized manner.
+Parties are identified using an [IRI] as the @id attribute in a [JSON-LD] object.
+IRIs are the internationalized updated version of URIs that most people know today.
+IRI’s typically used as identifiers today represent [email addresses][MAILTO] and [phone numbers][SMS].
+Modern [Decentralized Identifiers (DIDs)][DID], which allow users to create and manage their own identities in a decentralized manner, are also recommended.

-Parties represented in [TAIP-2] messages using a very simple JSON-LD node syntax with the following attributes:
+Parties represented in [TAIP-2] messages using a straightforward [JSON-LD] node syntax with the following attributes

 * `@id` - REQUIRED the [IRI] of the Party